MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

     python use_blob_conn_string.py
     ```

 Again, although this method is simple, a connection string authorizes all operations in a storage account.
-With production code it's better to use specific permissions as described in the previous section.
+With production code, it's better to use specific permissions as described in the previous section.

 ## 5. Verify blob creation